 We walked through the mouth of the side canyon, collectively took a hunch that there would be cairns on this route to get out of this canyon, and make our way up to an abandoned jeep track on the canyon rim.

 The canyon walking started easy enough.
-An unmarked Ancestral Puebloan dwelling stood out on a south-facing alcove; continued signs of people passing the way where Joan and I walked.
+An unmarked Ancestral Pueblo dwelling stood out on a south-facing alcove; continued signs of people passing the way where Joan and I walked.

-Though faint with age, the artistry of the rock art still impresses.
+Though faint with age, the artistry of the Rock Images still impresses.

 Not long after, we reached the semi-technical route.
 An occasional cairn leads to the ledges above the canyon.
 Joan continues to amaze me with her willingness to better her scrambling skills.
 And, as I like to remind her, she’s taller than me and will ultimately find the scrambling easier in many cases. 🙂